MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-limitations.md

 ## Maximum number of Data Activator items

 Your organization may have up to 250 Data Activator items per region.
-You will get an error message if you try to create more than this number of items.
+If you try to create more than this number of items, you receive an error message .
 To resolve the error, either:

 * Use an existing Data Activator item instead of creating a new item, or
 * Delete some of your existing Data Activator items.